Link-Wolf/libft/README.md

 > illustration here

-This project is focused on create our first C library It has to be filled with some recoded native functions, but we also added a lot of functions we created during our 42-cursus to still use it by the time
+This project is focused on create our first C library <br />
+It has to be filled with some recoded native functions, but we also added a lot of functions we created during our 42-cursus to still use it by the time <br />
-It is also why it contains the whole [ft_printf](https://github.com/Link-Wolf/ft_printf) project !
+It is also why it contains the whole [ft_printf](https://github.com/Link-Wolf/ft_printf) project or the [get_next_line](https://github.com/Link-Wolf/get_next_line) one for example !

 ### What it can do
 -
 -
 -
 -
 -